athlohangade/k-means-clustering/README.md

 3. Re-compute the centroids using the current cluster memberships.
 4. If the convergence criterion is not met, repeat steps 2 and 3.
 We can say the algorithm has converged if there is no re-assignment of data points to different clusters in a particular iteration.

-For more information on K-Means algorithm, refer [wiki](https://en.wikipedia.org/wiki/K-means_clustering).
+For more information on K-Means clustering algorithm, refer [wiki](https://en.wikipedia.org/wiki/K-means_clustering).
 For an explanation with a working example, refer `example.pdf`.

 **Requirements** : MatplotLib, Scikit-learn